JiangJQ2000/cosmosis2cobaya/README.md

 - `cobaya-run XXXXX.yaml`

 If it works well, you can modify these yaml files to what you want.

+> [!NOTE]
+> We do not treat each dataset as a single likelihood in order to take full advantage of blocking for speedup.

 ## Advanced usage